EdgeConnect SD-WAN Reference Design

 - When redistributing from OSPF to Subnet Sharing, assign one gateway a better metric to ensure flow symmetry.

 The following components are selected to meet large site requirements, purchased in five-year terms.
+The large site has the highest bandwidth, serving a large amount of users, with HA implemented.

 Hardware